Diet, Chronic Disease and Optimal Health

 Cod Liver Oil.
 The richest source of fat-soluble vitamins A and D and other important fatty acids like EPA and DHA.
 It is important to balance cod liver oil, butter oil or ghee and vitamin K2.
 See my recommended doses of these oils

-Doc’s Best.
+Doc’s Daily.
 Our multi supplies insurance amounts of a full range of nutrients, including important trace minerals like selenium and chromium and the full range of B vitamins.

 Coenzyme Q10.
 CoQ10 helps so many different problems that I take 200 mg daily just as a matter of course as a preventive.